This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Be warned, though.
 People have been known to visit for a weekend, and stayed for a while!

-Thanks to Port Macquarie Tourism for hosting our stay.
+Disclaimer: Our trip to Port Macquarie was hosted by Port Macquarie Tourism, though all thoughts, ideas and opinions in this guide are our own.
 For a complete list of everything on offer in the Greater Port Macquarie region, check out their website.